CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 .. image:: images/workshop-3/pd_toolbar_actions.gif
    :alt: Pomodoro timer toolbar in Spyder, with start, pause and stop buttons

-If we check the "View > Toolbars" menu, there should be a new entry corresponding to our toolbar.
+If we check the :menuselection:`View --> Toolbars` menu, there should be a new entry corresponding to our toolbar.

 .. image:: images/workshop-3/pd_view_pomodoro_toolbar.png
    :alt: View > Toolbars menu in Spyder, showing a new "Pomodoro Timer Toolbar" item

-Finally, we should see the Pomodoro timer buttons on the toolbar control with the status bar timer accordingly.
+Finally, when we click the Pomodoro timer buttons on the toolbar, we should see the status bar widget changing accordingly.

 .. image:: images/workshop-3/pd_toolbar_statusbar_interact.gif
    :alt: Timer buttons in Spyder's toolbar being clicked and showing how they start, pause and stop the pomodoro timer in the status bar